roadsnail/Pi-ve/README.md

 See official install guide here https://nodered.org/docs/getting-started/raspberrypi .
 Login as user Pi and in home directory run the command on the guide page.
 This will take some time on the Raspberry Pi Zero.

 ####Zigbee2mqtt
 Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html .
 Note that in Step 2 of the guide - Installing - instructions to install Node.js may be ignored as this will have been installed earlier in the node-RED install.

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.

+The installation guide should allow the Zigbee2MQTT software to start correctly, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes below.

 ---
 ## Pi-ve software configuration